Grorud Station: History

 Grorud was selected as one of nine original station which was built for Norway's first railway, the Trunk Line.
 Grorud was selected both because it was at about half-way between Christiania and Lillestrøm Station, but also because it had many large farms and sawmills in its vicinity.
 Construction began in 1851.
 It opened on 1 September 1854, jointly as the oldest railway station in Norway.
 The station was named for the farm in the area.
 The original station building was designed by Heinrich Ernst Schirmer and Wilhelm von Hanno, in the same general design as the station at Frogner, Kløften and Dahl.

 The station had a major impact on the Grorud area, which at the time was entirely rural.
 Travel time was forty minutes to Christiania East Station and made transport to the capital easy.
 The area gradually grew as a population center.
 The railway line physically divided Groruddalen into two sections, which after the railway line came became known as Grorud and Furuset.
 Originally the only level crossing of the line between Grorud and Furuset was situated at the station.

 A fire in 1862 caused the station building to burn down.
 It was replaced with a new station building in 1865, designed by an unknown architect.
 It was built on the same foundation and has many structural similarities as the original station.
 The upper floor served as a station master's residence.
 There was also a small house nearby for the clerk and park.
 By 1867 there were 5,287 passengers taking the train that year from Grorud to Christiania.
 The area could thereafter gradually establish itself as a suburb and industrial area.
 The station received an extension in the 1890s, followed by gas lamps in 1900 and 1901.
 An incomplete interlocking system was installed on 1 May 1901.
 The following years the line between Christiania and Lillestrøm was upgraded to double track, which opened past Grorud on 1 October 1903.
 Grorud was the only station along the line which, due to the recent upgrades, was large enough that it did not need an expansion.

 Grorud became a more distinct area around the beginning of the 20th century, with a school and a church.
 The railway past the station was electrified on 1 September 1927.
 Grorudveien, the road crossing the tracks, was lowered and the railway placed on a bridge over the road in 1938.
 The station received a complete interlocking system on 26 March 1939.
 The most intensive construction of housing started in the 1940s.
-Grorud Station received centralized traffic control on 24 January 1972, allowing it to be unmanned starting 2 June 1991.
+Grorud Station received centralized traffic control on 24 January 1972, allowing it to be unstaffed starting 2 June 1991.